 View Program Faculty Listing

 Long noted for its important contributions to contemporary musical innovation, the institute's Composition Program allows each student to develop his or her own artistic voice through the exploration and study of a broad range of theories, techniques and creative tools.
-The Program offers a broad array of distinctive courses, exposure to the work of many prominent guest composers, and continuous assessment and critique of each student's work as it develops.
-All students are required to compile a professional-quality portfolio of work by the end of their residencies.
+The Program offers a broad array of distinctive courses, exposure to the work of prominent guest composers, and continuous assessment and critique of each student's work as it develops.
+All students are required to compile a portfolio of professional quality by the end of their residencies.

 Student composers frequently write for various student and faculty performers, as well as many types of ensembles and chamber groups, including the New Century Players, the school's resident professional ensemble.

 Graduate study in Composition at CalArts fosters a radical and visionary creativity that obeys no particular stylistic or methodological constraints.
 The MFA program thus aims to provide the technical skills, contextual foundation and creative opportunities for each student to develop and project her or his own distinctive artistic voice into the world of creative music.